KCPR’s DJ Ridsdale sat down with local rockers Shoot the Mariner to discuss music, touring, and their upcoming gig at Shabang IX.

 Daryl: Uh swipe left, this interview will be an hour longer if we elaborate on that.

-Ian Ridsdale is a Cal Poly political science junior, KCPR’s editor-in-chief and takes over the airwaves as DJ Ridsdale from 4-6 PM on Saturdays.
+Ian Ridsdale is a Cal Poly political science junior, KCPR’s editor-in-chief, and an on-air DJ, taking over the airwaves as DJ Ridsdale from 4-6 PM on Saturdays.
 He interviewed Shoot the Mariner and wrote this article.

 Photo Credit: Shoot the Mariner.